Generic Name: benzocaine (BEN-zoe-kane)

 Brand Name: Ora film

-Benzocaine strips is used for:
+Benzocaine strips are used for:

 Treating pain from mouth and gum irritations (eg, canker sores, braces and dentures).
 It may also be used for other conditions as determined by your doctor.